attachmentgenie/attachmentgenie-loki/REFERENCE.md

 #### Parameters

-The following parameters are available in the `loki` class.
+The following parameters are available in the `loki` class:

 ##### `bin_dir`